 Wrought iron hardware is incredibly old-fashioned, and dark wood can make small rooms feel dismal.
-We removed all the old hardware, filled the holes, and painted the cabinets vanilla white.
-Instantly it brightened everything up and made the kitchen feel much cleaner.
+We removed all the old hardware, plugged the holes with a tube of wood filler, and painted the cabinets vanilla white.
+This instantly brightened everything up and made the kitchen feel much cleaner.

 9. New counter top.

-The big challenge was getting a smooth cut next to the wall, but we managed okay with a couple of tips from friends.
+The big challenge was getting a smooth cut along the wall edge, but we managed okay with a couple of tips from friends.
 (You can see it in the photo from the demolition phase.)

 10. New faucet.

-11. New open floor plan.
+12. New open floor plan.

 We tore out two kitchen walls ourselves.
 I’ll admit, it was more fun than it probably should have been.

-12. Glazed cabinets.
+13. Glazed cabinets.

-13. New hardware.
+14. New hardware.

 15. New kitchen island with breakfast bar.

-This took the most planning because we wanted to install it right over the area where the kitchen wall had been.
+This took the most planning, because we wanted to install it right over the area where the kitchen wall had been.
 Okay, the real reason was that we didn’t want to rip up our newly installed flooring.

 Remember the Formica counter top we had installed in Phase 1?
-Using the same stock pattern on the island tied the entire kitchen together into one cohesive whole.
+It was a standard, stock color, so we bought the same style for the island.
+Using the same style throughout tied the entire kitchen together into one cohesive whole.